<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 What is inheritance tax?

-Inheritance tax (IHT) is paid upon a UK-domiciled person’s death if their estate exceeds their IHT threshold (known as the nil rate band).
+Inheritance tax (IHT) is a tax on the value of an individual’s estate (property, money, and possessions) upon their death.
+It primarily applies in the UK but can also affect expats with UK-domiciled status.
+It's paid upon a UK-domiciled person’s death if their estate exceeds their IHT threshold (known as the nil rate band of £325,000).

 Amounts in excess of the nil rate band are liable to tax at 40% payable by the beneficiaries of the estate.